Ae sil Woo

 My dissertation, "Designing the Rules of the Game: Legislative Procedures in Authoritarian Legislatures," explores why dictators create heterogeneous legislative institutions and the effects of those institutions on a variety of political outcomes.
 In the project, I show formally that legislative processes that allocate power to members of the opposition produce the similar policy outcomes as those produced via processes where dictators monopolize legislative power.

 The Differential Effect of "Democratic" Institutions on Dissent in Dictatorships (with Courtenay R. Conrad).
 2019.
-Forthcoming at the Journal of Politics.
+The Journal of Politics.

 Appendix & Replication Files